spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/create-cluster.md

 tags: ["edge"]
 ---

-You can create and manage a single-node cluster on an airgapped Edge host locally from Local UI.
+You can create and manage single-node as well as multi-node clusters on airgapped hosts locally from Local UI.
 This page guides you through how to create a cluster using Local UI.

 :::preview